Cghlewis/crystal_site/content/blog/joins/index.markdown

 <p class="caption">Figure 12: Appending data across cohorts</p>
 </div>

-Let's see what this type of join would look like in R. As a reminder, across the two datasets, if any of these variables are not identically named and formatted (e.g., numeric type, character type), you will get an error.
+Let's see what this type of join would look like in R.

-First, let's check that the variable types are identical across datasets.
+First, let's check that the variable names and types are identical across datasets.

 ```r